How Much Do Oboe Lessons Cost?

 The Average Oboe Lesson Cost:

-Teachers without degrees in oboe may charge as low as $40 per hour, while those with a degree charge an average of $60 per hour.
-Professional oboe players with extensive touring and performing experience can charge over $90 per hour!
+Oboe teachers without a formal music degree may charge around $40 per hour, those with a degree in oboe average about $60 per hour, and professional performers can charge over $90 per hour.

 Try a Half Hour Oboe Lesson Completely For Free!